 The fight with Young Xehanort sees him do a number of things that he did in Birth By Sleep.
 He summons the No Name keyblade, with the exact same motion as he used to summon his blades before the battle in Birth By Sleep, and can turn it into energy whips to attack Riku.
 When he stops time, he starts using the same energy blades as in that fight, and defends the clock with many of his old moves, including his clones, his basic Laser Blade combo, the χ-shaped energy waves, and a combination of Raging Storm and Whirlwind To The Void.

 Also, the battle borrows elements from the boss fights with both Master Xehanort and Terra-Xehanort, including his initial fighting stance and his penchant for using Dark Volley/Zero Shot.

 When Donald and Goofy save Riku and Mickey from the Guardian, they warp into the scene using Yen Sid's Star Shard.

-The Ventus Armor Nightmare uses attacks taken from both Ventus and Vanitas.
+The Armored Ventus Nightmare uses attacks taken from both Ventus and Vanitas.
 Among them are many attacks from the Fever Pitch Command Style, a weird tendrilly version of Aeroga, and the final attack, which he prepares as a Shotlock.
 To top it all off, the battle ends with a round of Air Jousting similar to the finale of the final Ventus/Vanitas battle.